Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Appleby Castle

-The extensive Grade I listed Appleby Castle dates to the 12th century.
+The extensive Grade I listed Appleby Castle dates to the twelfth century.
 The keep, known as Caesar’s Tower, and a mansion house are arranged around a courtyard which is surrounded by curtain walls.
-Lady Anne Clifford is perhaps the castle’s most renowned resident – in the mid-17th century.
+Lady Anne Clifford is perhaps the castle’s most renowned resident, in the mid-17th century.
 She held the office of High Sheriff of Westmorland between 1653 and 1676.

 12